devzone777/skywire-xns/README.md

 Requires Self-Signed SSL Certificate and installation of ZMQ

-Some elements of the source code may be licensed under:
+Some elements of the source code may be licensed under GPLv3 in the future and will be noted as such within the source code if that is the case.
-GPLv3